 If you are in this category, first know that you are not alone, but then you need to take a look at the advice given by Patricia Sigmon in her book “Six Steps to Creating Profit: A Guide for Small and Mid-Sized Service-Based Businesses.”
 I recommend her six tried-and-true tips to deal with the challenges that may be holding back your profits:

-Streamline management costs.
+- Streamline management costs.
 Create a user-friendly system for employees and be sure to build in back-office, administrative time into your project fees, hourly rates, or ongoing charges.
 Automation will allow your business to run more efficiently, and will streamline your management overhead.
+This includes finding new employees and making current employees happy, using professional services automation software can help this process.

 An entrepreneur who has nurtured his startup like a beloved child may be reluctant to take a step backward and make the changes that need to be made.
 But don’t worry.
 If starting a business once brought out your creative juices, changing your business model to meet the demands of a new marketplace – resulting in a more profitable structure – can be equally exhilarating!